ritonun/esp32-MetRose/README.md

 ## To Do
 - fix memory leak in station.c -> end of fn update_station_departure, cJSON_Delete(resp) create a hard error, but without it there is memory leak so...
+- add stat about api utilisation (nb of call, etc...)

 ## Use
 Create a config.h file in main/ with values: